dibari/angular-ellipsis/README.md

 USAGE
 --------
-1. Select an HTML element that has CSS height value set
+1. Select an HTML element that has a CSS height or max-height value set (max-height will take precedence)
 2. Use *ng-bind* on the element to include text to truncate
 3. Add the *ellipsis*/*data-ellipsis* directive to the element
 4. Text will be truncated to visible area and an ellipsis (...) will be added to the end